ESSO0428/cpyvke/README.md

 * launch kd5 first : `python3 -m cpyvke.kd5 start`
 * then launch cpyvke : `python3 -m cpyvke.cpyvke`
 * and launch ipython in another console : `python3 -m cpyvke.launch`

+If you want to use an existing kernel, you can simply run `python3 -m cpyvke.kd5 last` instead of `python3 -m cpyvke.kd5 start`.

 - - -